World Resources Forum 2015, Davos, Switzerland, October 11 – 14, 2015

 - Leadership -- person-centered education that develops the whole person

-The workshop will offer examples of education initiatives implemented by its co-organizing partners WAAS, WUC and CST as models of such future education, some already in practice and some in the making.
+The workshop offered examples of education initiatives implemented by its co-organizing partners WAAS, WUC and CST as models of such future education, some already in practice and some in the making.
 Globally-focused futures, these innovative initiatives bring together international leaders, creatives, visionaries, policy makers, entrepreneurs, experts, and students into a global community of learners, planetary citizens, and change-makers.

-The workshop aims to present and discuss urgently needed changes in education as well as envisioned possibilities for education in terms of accessibility, affordability and applicability in our fast changing world of complex and interrelated crises.
+The workshop aimed to present and discuss urgently needed changes in education as well as envisioned possibilities for education in terms of accessibility, affordability and applicability in our fast changing world of complex and interrelated crises.

-In presentation, discussion, and group work, the goal is equally to inform as well as imagine new integrative methodologies for engendering, promoting, and delivering eco-social conscious and transformative education for fairer and more sustainable collective futures.
+In presentation, discussion, and group work, the goal was equally to inform as well as imagine new integrative methodologies for engendering, promoting, and delivering eco-social conscious and transformative education for fairer and more sustainable collective futures.

 For more information, pl visit http://www.wrforum.org/workshops-world-resources-forum-2015-2/